-The text of the bill below is as of Sep 20, 2006 (Referred to Senate Committee).
+The text of the resolution below is as of Sep 20, 2006 (Referred to Senate Committee).
 The resolution was not adopted.

 HCON 415 RFS